ohad-shai/movie-lib/README.md

 Manage and organize your movie library, search for movies, build your own library, watch trailers, rate movies, and more.

-Developed as a final project in the Android mobile development course in John Bryce college.
+Developed as a final project in the Android Mobile Development course in John Bryce college.

 **Project focused on:**
 - Basic Android Programming